zstoebs/site/content/about/index.md

 I graduated from Vandy in May 2021 with a B.S. in computer science and neuroscience, minoring in applied math.
 I expect to complete my M.S. in computer science, also at Vandy, in May 2022.
 I am writing my thesis on an automatic segmentation system that I am developing for surgical endoscopy.

 I am passionate about connecting with youth and the broader community on topics of science and engineering.
 During undergrad, I was a mentor in the [VUSE Design Studio](https://my.vanderbilt.edu/designstudio/) and served as the communications chair in my senior year.
-I was also a section leader & reviewer for the [Vanderbilt Undergraduate Research Journal](https://vurj.vanderbilt.edu) for natural sciences.
+I was also a section leader & reviewer for the [Vanderbilt Undergraduate Research Journal](https://vurj.vanderbilt.edu) for natural sciences and then served as a graduate mentor.
 Currently, I am serving as the community outreach chair for [Out in Engineering](https://anchorlink.vanderbilt.edu/organization/outinengineering).

 Over the past couple of years, I have had the privilege to assist with courses on discrete structures, operating systems, deep learning, AI, and currently ML projects.